based on Reviews

 Official statistics show that by the age of 60, over 60 percent of all men suffer from an enlarged prostate, and that 90% of men over the age of 85 suffer from this problem.

-The fact that beta-sitosterol alleviates symptomatic benign prostatic hyperplasia LUTS/BPH is partly due to its anti-inflammatory, antioxidant and antiandrogenic effects (beta-sitosterol inhibits the enzyme 5-alpha-reductase).
+The fact that beta-sitosterol relieves symptomatic benign prostatic hyperplasia (LUTS/BPH) is partly due to its anti-inflammatory, antioxidant and antiandrogenic effects (beta-sitosterol inhibits the enzyme 5-alpha-reductase).

-A study review from 2000 concluded that beta-sitosterol improved the symptoms of benign prostatic hyperplasia (including urine flow) but did not result in a reduction in the size of the prostate (see Table 1). https://pubmed.ncbi.nlm.nih.gov/10796740/).
+A 2000 study review concluded that beta sitosterol reduced the symptoms of benign prostatic hyperplasia (u.a. improved urine flow) but did not result in a reduction in the size of the prostate (cf. https://pubmed.ncbi.nlm.nih.gov/10796740/).

-Beta sitosterol appears to work through similar mechanisms to the prescription drug Procar by inhibiting the 5-alpha reductase enzyme responsible for the production of DHT in the body (see below). https://pubmed.ncbi.nlm.nih.gov/12006122/).
+Beta sitosterol appears to work through similar mechanisms to the prescription drug Procar by inhibiting the 5-alpha reductase enzyme responsible for the production of DHT in the body (see [see also: https://pubmed.ncbi.nlm.nih.gov/12006122/).
 DHT is one of the primary hormones involved in benign prostatic hyperplasia.

-Beta sitosterol can also reduce swelling and inflammation of the prostate, which can reduce pain and urinary urgency.
-Additionally, it can lead to a reduction in the amount of urine remaining in the bladder, which can contribute to a feeling of relief after urination.
+Beta-sitosterol can also reduce swelling and inflammation of the prostate, which in turn can reduce pain and urinary urgency.
+Additionally, it can lead to a reduction in the amount of urine retained in the bladder, which can contribute to a feeling of relief after urination.

-Furthermore, beta sitosterol can reduce the amount of estrogen produced in the male body by inhibiting the aromatase enzyme.
-Since beta sitosterol acts as an estrogen receptor agonist that docks onto the estrogen receptors without producing a significant estrogen effect, it can serve as an estrogen receptor blocker that reduces the effect of the existing estrogen (see. https://pubmed.ncbi.nlm.nih.gov/15113961/).
-This may provide relief from prostate problems, as estrogen is the second primary hormonal factor, along with DHT, that contributes to prostate enlargement.
+Furthermore, beta-sitosterol can reduce the amount of estrogen produced in the male body by inhibiting the aromatase enzyme.
+Because beta-sitosterol acts as an estrogen receptor agonist, which binds to estrogen receptors without producing a significant estrogenic effect, it can serve as an estrogen receptor blocker, reducing the effect of existing estrogen (see [see also: https://pubmed.ncbi.nlm.nih.gov/15113961/).
+This may lead to relief from prostate problems, as estrogen, along with DHT, is the second primary hormonal factor contributing to prostate enlargement.

 cholesterol

-To help maintain healthy cholesterol levels, experts recommend consuming at least 2 grams of plant sterols such as beta sitosterol in the form of healthy foods such as nuts and seeds.
-Studies show that beta sitosterol can lower levels of "unhealthy" LDL cholesterol without having a negative impact on levels of "healthy" HDL cholesterol (see. https://www.ahajournals.org/doi/pdf/10.1161/01.CIR.10.2.201).
+To help maintain healthy cholesterol levels, experts recommend consuming at least 2 grams of plant sterols such as beta-sitosterol in the form of healthy foods like nuts and seeds.
+Studies show that beta-sitosterol can lower levels of "unhealthy" LDL cholesterol without negatively affecting levels of "healthy" HDL cholesterol (see [link missing]. https://www.ahajournals.org/doi/pdf/10.1161/01.CIR.10.2.201).

 antioxidant

-Beta sitosterol has antioxidant properties that can protect the body's cells from oxidative damage.
-One study showed that beta sitosterol can reduce the oxidative damage associated with diabetes by increasing antioxidant levels in the pancreas (see. https://www.researchgate.net/publication/49669785_Antidiabetic_and_antioxidant_potential_of_b-sitosterol_in_Streptozotocin-induced_experimental_hyperglycemia).
+Beta-sitosterol possesses antioxidant properties that can protect the body's cells from oxidative damage.
+One study showed that beta-sitosterol can reduce oxidative damage associated with diabetes by increasing antioxidant levels in the pancreas (see [link missing]. https://www.researchgate.net/publication/49669785_Antidiabetic_and_antioxidant_potential_of_b-sitosterol_in_Streptozotocin-induced_experimental_hyperglycemia).

 blood sugar

-Beta sitosterol has shown positive results in studies when it comes to stimulating insulin secretion and reducing blood sugar levels (see: https://www.researchgate.net/publication/339638999_Effect_of_b-sitosterol_on_glucose_homeostasis_by_sensitization_of_insulin_resistance_via_enhanced_protein_expression_of_PPRg_and_glucose_transporter_4_in_high_fat_diet_and_streptozotocin-induced_diabe).
+Beta sitosterol has shown positive results in studies when it comes to stimulating insulin secretion and reducing blood sugar levels (see [link missing]. https://www.researchgate.net/publication/339638999_Effect_of_b-sitosterol_on_glucose_homeostasis_by_sensitization_of_insulin_resistance_via_enhanced_protein_expression_of_PPRg_and_glucose_transporter_4_in_high_fat_diet_and_streptozotocin-induced_diabe).

 Cancer

-Studies suggest that beta-sitosterol may be able to induce apoptosis (programmed cell death) in cancer cells and inhibit the growth of colon cancer and breast cancer cells (see below). https://pubmed.ncbi.nlm.nih.gov/17266177/).
+Studies suggest that beta-sitosterol may be able to induce apoptosis (programmed cell death) in cancer cells and inhibit the growth of colon cancer and breast cancer cells (see [1]. https://pubmed.ncbi.nlm.nih.gov/17266177/).

 The combination of beta-sitosterol and gemcitabine has synergistic activity against pancreatic cancer based on preclinical studies.

-In addition to a benign enlargement of the prostate, beta-sitosterol could also reduce the risk of prostate cancer and inhibit prostate cancer growth.
-A study with prostate cancer cells of the LNCaP cell line (an androgen-dependent tumor) showed that beta-sitosterol reduced the growth of cancer cells by 24% and quadrupled induced apoptosis.
-This was accompanied by an increase in ceramide production by 50% (see. https://pubmed.ncbi.nlm.nih.gov/9824850/).
+In addition to reducing benign prostate enlargement, beta-sitosterol may also reduce the risk of prostate cancer and inhibit prostate cancer growth.
+A study with prostate cancer cells of the LNCaP cell line (an androgen-dependent tumor) showed that beta-sitosterol reduced cancer cell growth by 24% and quadrupled induced apoptosis.
+This was accompanied by a 50% increase in ceramide production (see [Figure 1]. https://pubmed.ncbi.nlm.nih.gov/9824850/).

-Beta-sitosterol can inhibit androgenic alopecia in combination with saw palmetto extract.
-It has a hormone-like structure and can also reduce unwanted effects of the male hormone such as oily skin, acne, or increased body hair.
+Beta-sitosterol, in combination with saw palmetto extract, can inhibit androgenic alopecia.
+It has a hormone-like structure and can also reduce unwanted effects of the male hormone, such as oily skin, acne, or increased body hair.

 dosage